Ballin' (Mustard and Roddy Ricch song)

-"Ballin" is a song by American record producer Mustard, featuring rapper Roddy Ricch.
+"Ballin'" is a song by American record producer Mustard featuring American rapper Roddy Ricch.
 The track was released as the third single from Mustard's third studio album, Perfect Ten, on August 20, 2019, though it was available as early as the end of June 2019.
 The song and its accompanying video received acclaim from music critics, with Complex magazine naming it the Best Song of 2019.
 It peaked at number 11 on the Billboard Hot 100, marking Mustard's highest charting song in the US.
 The song received a nomination for Best Rap/Sung Performance at the 2020 Grammy Awards, making it the first time Ricch has been nominated for a Grammy and Mustard's first nomination as an artist.

-Later in 2019, Mustard and Ricch released another collaboration, "High Fashion".
+Later in 2019, the two released another collaboration, "High Fashion".

 Background

 Roddy Ricch revealed in an interview that the song was composed in late 2018, but Mustard wanted to keep it for his album, Perfect Ten, which he was still working on.
 The song was later included on the album, released in June 2019.
 Ricch said he knew the song was "hard enough" the first time he heard it, while Mustard proclaimed "this is going to be the one".